 Christmas parties are a great way of raising your spirits in the darkest month of the year.
 They will certainly get you out of the winter blues.
 However, they can take their toll on your body.
-Here, the combination of accumulated loss of sleep, hangovers, and rich food can leave you feeling wiped out before you even get to Christmas.
+Here, the combination of accumulated loss of sleep, hangovers, and rich food can leave you feeling wiped out well before you to Christmas Day.

 Here are some tips to help you to thrive rather than Survive The Christmas Party Season.

-As you increase alcohol intake, the body uses up more water to eliminate it from the body.
-The key is to drink more water than normal during the day to balance this out aiming for around 2.5 litres a day.
-Make sure to drink this extra water between meals, rather than with them.
+Your body uses water to eliminate alcohol from the body.
+It’s important therefore to drink more water than normal during the day to balance this out.
+Ideally aim for around 2.5 litres a day.
+It’s better to drink this extra water between meals, rather than with them.
 When we drink too much liquid with meals it can slow down digestion.

 2. Drink less caffeine

-Herbal teas are another drink to try.
-They both hydrate you and help your liver and kidneys remove waste from the body.
+If you are looking for a caffeine free drink, try herbal teas as they can both hydrate you and help your liver and kidneys remove waste from the body.
 Fennel, aniseed and nettle are especially detoxifying, whilst peppermint will help ease any stomach problems.
 Hot drinks are better than cold as they help to ‘melt the fat’ in the liver.
 Start the day and ‘alkalinise’ your body with hot water, lemon and a touch of bicarb of soda – a great liver cleanser.
 Apple cider vinegar is another great ‘alkaline balancer’.